 Will I be able to keep taking my usual medicines during radiotherapy?

-The majority of medicines can be used alongside radiotherapy, but it is in any case mandatory to inform your Radiotherapist of any medical treatment you are undergoing, to avoid the build-up of toxicities.
+Most medicines can be used alongside radiotherapy, but it is in any case mandatory to inform your Radiotherapist of any medical treatment you are undergoing, to avoid toxic build-ups.

 How should I be dressed for radiotherapy?

 We suggest to use comfortable clothing to facilitate positioning procedures.